lkfink/lkfink.github.io/pages/teaching.md

 <br>
 ### <a name="courses"></a>Courses taught

-My current instituttion - the Max Planck Institute for Empirical Aesthetics - is purely a research institute, however, nearby at the [Goethe Universität](https://www.uni-frankfurt.de/de){:target="_blank"} I have taught in the [Institute für Musikwissenschaft](https://www.uni-frankfurt.de/43265859/muwi?){:target="_blank"}.
+My current institution - the Max Planck Institute for Empirical Aesthetics - is purely a research institute, however, nearby at the [Goethe Universität](https://www.uni-frankfurt.de/de){:target="_blank"} I have taught in the [Institute für Musikwissenschaft](https://www.uni-frankfurt.de/43265859/muwi?){:target="_blank"}.
 Most recently, I designed and taught a masters seminar:
 [Musical Time: Psychological and Theoretical Perspectives](https://lkfink.github.io/pages/teaching.html#dev).

 Previously, at the [University of California, Davis](https://www.ucdavis.edu/){:target="_blank"}, I was a teaching assistant for numerous courses.